Shadetheartist/caser/README.md

 # caser

 Caser is a command line utility that converts input strings based on a standard naming convention.
+It will split the input string on the delimiters " ", "_", ".", and "-".
+Except for when using file mode `-f/--file`, where the "." delimiter is not used.

 ## Usage
 ```